 Patients with T2DM described the struggle of managing their disease, including struggles with glycemic control, losing weight, managing comorbidities and disease complications, and the expense of medications.
-Early and comprehensive education about diabetes self-management, along with access to and affordability of medications, were identified as critical factors in the success of managing T2DM over a patient's lifetime.
+Early, comprehensive, culturally tailored education about diabetes self-management, along with access to and affordability of medications, were identified as critical factors in the success of managing T2DM over a patient's lifetime.

-A measurable short-run goal of treating T2DM is glycemic control, with a goal glycated hemoglobin (HbA1c) of < 7.0% in most patients.3 Beyond lifestyle modifications, metformin is recommended as first-line therapy based on its efficacy and safety.4 Additional therapy is indicated if glycemic goals are not met with metformin alone.
-For patients with or at high risk of ASCVD, heart failure, or CKD, sodium glucose transporter-2 (SGLT-2) inhibitors and glucagon-like peptide-1 receptor agonists (GLP-1 RA) are preferred due to favorable cardiovascular and renal outcomes data.5
+A measurable short-run goal of treating T2DM is glycemic control, with a goal glycated hemoglobin (HbA1c) of <7.0% in most patients.
+Beyond lifestyle modifications, metformin is recommended as first-line therapy in most patients.
+Additional therapy is indicated if glycemic goals are not met with metformin alone.
+For patients with or at high risk of ASCVD, heart failure, or CKD, sodium glucagon-like peptide-1 receptor agonists (GLP-1 RA) or glucose transporter-2 (SGLT-2) inhibitors - with or without metformin - are preferred due to favorable cardiovascular and renal outcomes data.